312 Old Main, (307) 766-4286, Fax: (307) 766-2606

 Web site: www.uwyo.edu/uwgrad

-The Office of Graduate Education oversees and supports graduate and professional education at the university.
-In collaboration with Graduate Council, the Office of Graduate Education develops, reviews and implements policies and procedures regarding graduate and professional education and helps develop and review major changes to graduate and professional programs.
-The office also provides funding to programs and students including special initiatives, graduate assistantships, graduate fellowships and student travel.
-Furthermore, the Office of Graduate Education is the administrative home for interdisciplinary and transdisciplinary graduate programs.
+The School of Graduate Education oversees and supports graduate and professional education at the university.
+In collaboration with Graduate Council, the School of Graduate Education develops, reviews and implements policies and procedures regarding graduate and professional education and helps develop and review major changes to graduate and professional programs.
+The school also provides funding to programs and students including special initiatives, graduate assistantships, and graduate fellowships.
+Furthermore, the School of Graduate Education is the administrative home for interdisciplinary and transdisciplinary graduate programs.